alesur/data-recovery-guides/vmware/RecoverVM.md

 **cd** (change directory) to your VMDK files, (default **/vmfs/volumes/** etc.)

-locate your disk structure files like:
+locate your files structure like:

 * HostName.vmdk
 * HostName-flat.vmdk